Set your site’s metadata

 Troubleshooting

 Sometimes, it might happen that if you have updated your title, description, or image, Google or any other website is not parsing the info correctly.
-This often means that Google has simply not updated the info yet or that, for example, Twitter has cached your website so the info is not showing correctly there yet.
+To check if your most recent meta data changes are live you can use out meta check tool.
+If you’re seeing the correct info here but not on a certain service like Google this means that Google has simply not indexed your new info yet or that, for example, X has cached your website so the info is not showing correctly there yet.
+We’d advise you to simply wait until the service you are trying has updated your site’s info.